-Recent major loss of load disturbances in California5 and Texas6 caused by extreme weather events have demonstrated that in the future, extreme weather events will be a significant driver of resource adequacy, and highlights the need for the NYSRC to consider developing new reliability rules requiring the planning the system for maintaining reliability and timely recovery from such events.
+Recent major loss of load disturbances in California and Texas caused by extreme weather have demonstrated that in the future, weather will be the most important driver of resource adequacy, and highlights the need for the NYSRC to consider developing new reliability rules requiring the planning for and recovering from such events.

-Table 1 below illustrates the many types of extreme weather events that have impacted the NYS Power System in the past and which can be expected to impact the system in the future.7 Also shown are the types of resources or transmission that can be affected by each type of extreme weather events.
+Table 1 below illustrates the many types of extreme weather events that have impacted NYS Power System in the past and can be expected to impact it sometime in the future.
+Also shown are the types of resources or transmission that can be affected by each.

-It should be noted that extreme weather events, by their nature, infrequent but have a large impact on system reliability such as widespread blackouts.
+It should be noted that extreme weather events are, by their nature, infrequent but have a large impact on system reliability such as wide spread blackouts.
 This is in contrast to normal or design events such as generator or transmission outage events.
-Normal events are predictable in a probabilistic sense in terms of, for example, expected forced outage rates for generators, and generally do not result in wide-spread blackouts.
-In terms of a statistical frequency distribution, normal events occur around the mean of the distribution while extreme weather events occur at the tails of the distribution.
-This means that a different form of analysis, reliability criteria, and system loading condition may be appropriate for extreme weather events when compared to normal events.
+Normal events are predictable in a probabilistic sense in terms of, for example, expected forced outage rates for generators, and generally do not result in wide spread blackouts.
+In terms of a statistical frequency distribution, normal events occur around the mean of the distribution while extreme events occur at the tails of the distribution.
+This means that a different form of analysis, criterion and system loading condition may be appropriate for extreme events when compared to normal events.

-4 From the paper, "Influence of Extreme Weather and Climate Change on the Resilience of Power Systems: Impact and Possible Mitigation Strategies," Mathaios Pantelia and Pierluigi Mancarella, 2015
+&lt;sup>3 From the paper, "Influence of Extreme Weather and Climate Change on the Resilience of Power Systems: Impact and Possible Mitigation Strategies," Mathaios Pantelia and Pierluigi Mancarella (not dated)